-Timeline (Semester I and Semester II, Year 5) Expected Achievable Tasks Proposed check points for students (see also Section 8) Proposed check points for supervisors (see also Section 8) Proposed check points for departments Remarks Before the Start of Semester I Course Convener sets course sch dissemination to all students in the H topic by the Dept. Schedule includes da 1.
+Timeline (Semester I and Semester II, Year 5) Expected Achievable Tasks Proposed check points for students (see also Section 8) Proposed check points for supervisors (see also Section 8) Proposed check points for departments Remarks Before the Start of Semester I Course Convener sets course scl dissemination to all students in the H topic by the Dept. Schedule includes da 1.
 Submission of Project Proposal and 2.
 Project Presentation; 3.
 Submission of Project Report onours's research area/ Capstone's ates of key activities: Throughout the whole supervision period, Project Supervisor reports to Course Convener/Department of Honours Project/ Capstone Project if there is irregularity (e.g. late submission) in student's progress in the key activities listed in this table.
-Should the irregularity not be settled with Department's follow-up at the level of Honours Project/ Capstone Project course, the case needs to be reported to Programme Leader or Coordinator concerned who may seek advice and assistance from SAO.
-Late Aug, start of Semester I Start of Project Supervision For a BEd(EL) student who is in FE Semester (late August - late November), FEHD Supervisor is expected to meet/communicate with the student no later than 1 st week of August.
+Should the irregularity not be settled with Department's follow- up at the level of Honours Project/ Capstone Project course, the case needs to be reported to Programme Leader or Coordinator concerned who may seek advice and assistance from SAO.
+Late Aug, start of Semester I Start of Project Supervision For a BEd(EL) student who is in FE Semester (late August - late November), FEHD Supervisor is expected to meet/ communicate with the student no later than 1 st week of August.
 Supervisor and student can negotiate an appropriate supervision plan/ schedule.
 During the FE semester, supervision on Saturdays (non-school days) is possible.
-Late Aug/ early Sep (add-drop period) If necessary, apply for change of Spand releasing Project Supervisor/ December 2015 ecific Area with the consent of accepting epartment.
-If a student wishes to change the Specific Area in Year 5 Semester I, there is a possibility for re-taking Methods for Specific Area in Preparation of Honours Project/ Capstone Project (1.5 cps)and his/her graduation will be deferred; as the "Generic Research Methods of Education (BEd programmes) (1.5 cps) + Methods for Specific Area in Preparation of Honours Project/ Capstone Project (1.5 cps)" is a prerequisite for Honours Project/ Capstone Project, students must obtain a Pass in the former to progress to Honours Project/ Capstone Project in the same Specific Area.
-September - October Meeting with the supervisor for discussion on the refinement of the proposal and the need for ethical review Contacts the project supervisor after the allocation of supervisors is announced; proposes and confirms the schedule of meetings with the supervisor.
-Discusses different aspects of the proposal from Late Aug (Start of Semester I) to November, including aim(s) and questions to frame the inquiry, literature review, research/ Capstone Project in the same Specific Prica.
-November Refining and finalizing the proposal Submits a personal project timeline to the supervisor with project design, and schedule of tasks; Ethical Review Application as
+Late Aug/ early Sep (add-drop period) If necessary, apply for change of Spe and releasing Project Supervisor/ De ecific Area with the consent of accepting epartment.
+If a student wishes to change the Specific Area in Year 5 Semester I, there is a possibility for re-taking Methods for Specific Area in Preparation of Honours Project/ Capstone Project (1.5 cps)and his/her graduation will be deferred; as the "Generic Research Methods of Education (BEd programmes) (1.5 cps) + Methods for Specific Area in Preparation of Honours Project/ Capstone Project (1.5 cps)" is a pre- requisite for Honours Project/ Capstone Project, students must obtain a Pass in the former to progress to Honours Project/ Capstone Project in the same Specific Area.
+September - October November Meeting with the supervisor for discussion on the refinement of the proposal and the need for ethical review Refining and finalizing the Contacts the project supervisor after the allocation of supervisors is announced; proposes and confirms the schedule of meetings with the supervisor.
+Submits a personal project Discusses different aspects of the proposal from Late Aug (Start of Semester I) to November, including aim(s) and questions to frame the inquiry, literature review, research/ project design, and schedule of tasks; explosite ritigee in the same operine Area.